The Pacific Science Center

 SAVE MONEY WITH THE SEATTLE CITYPASS

-The Pacific Science Center is an attraction covered by the Seattle CityPASS.
+The Pacific Science Center, the Space Needle, Chihuly Garden and Glass, and the EMP Museum are attractions covered by the Seattle CityPASS.
 Please click on the image below to find out about the money-saving Seattle CityPASS.

 The museum is open daily.